NoCompromises/laravel-project-standard/README_TEMPLATE.md

 > There is also a `down` command, and it might seem more logical as the opposite action of `up`.
 This command not only stops
 > the containers, but removes them along with the Docker network.
 This doesn't harm anything, and no data will be lost if you
 > run `down` instead, but there's no need to constantly remove and recreate the containers, so `stop` is a better choice.

+## Running Horizon

+The `.env.example` file sets up queues to run with the `redis` configuration, and we use Horizon to manage the queue workers.

+By default `docker compose up` will start a Horizon worker in a separate container.
+If, for some reason you want to stop Horizon, you can stop that container with `docker compose stop horizon`.

+> Be aware, if you're changing code and also interacting with the queues, you will need to restart horizon in order to
+> have the new code loaded: `docker compose restart horizon`

 ## Docker upgrades